CIDRAM/Docs/readme.en.md

 - Include blocked requests from banned IPs in the logfiles?
 True = Yes [Default]; False = No.

 ##### "default_dns" `[string]`
-- A comma delimited list of DNS servers to use for hostname lookups.
-Default = "8.8.8.8,8.8.4.4" (Google DNS).
+- A list of DNS servers to use for hostname lookups.
 WARNING: Don't change this unless you know what you're doing!

 __FAQ.__ <em><a href="https://github.com/CIDRAM/Docs/blob/master/readme.en.md#WHAT_CAN_I_USE_FOR_DEFAULT_DNS" hreflang="en-AU">What can I use for "default_dns"?</a></em>